 - Sexually transmitted infection

-- At the risk of having a child with birth defects or a genetic disorder
+- At the risk of having a child with congenital disabilities or a genetic disorder

-- Have a history of miscarriages, stillbirths, or premature births
+- History of miscarriages, stillbirths, or premature births

 Newborn Checklist in the Philippines 2022 (Plus Costs During Pregnancy)